gmileka/networking-101/01-connecting-computers/01-connecting-computers.md

 to be always unique - and it is called the `MAC address`, or the Machine Access Control address.

-But wait - the network card with two ports seem like an over kill!
+**But wait** - the network card with two ports seem like an over kill!
 There are definitely better solutions!

+Let's see how we can improve this using the [Network Hub](../02-the-network-hub/02-the-network-hub.md).

 ## Command Reference